 Smaller, less expensive pieces of equipment such as an exercise ball and small dumbbells can be used for a variety of exercises to strengthen and tone many parts of the body.
 There are many free internet and television resources with workout plans and videos that will not cost you a dime.

 Finally, you can do a complete cardio and strength training no-weights workout without as much as a single piece of equipment.
 You just need to learn the right exercises to do.
-Use the free exercise library to get started.

 The most common reason people give for not exercising is that they simply do not have the time for it.
 Whether it is due to work, family, children, or a combination of these, you may say that exercise just does not fit into your busy schedule.